tbela99/css/docs/README.md

 ## Parser Options

 - flatten_import: process @import directive and import the content into the css document. default to false.
 - allow_duplicate_rules: allow duplicated rules.
-By default duplicate rules except @font-face are merged
+By default, duplicate rules except @font-face are merged
 - allow_duplicate_declarations: allow duplicated declarations in the same rule.
 - capture_errors: silently capture parse error if true, otherwise throw a parse exception.
 Default to true